-While the pyramids of Giza are perhaps the most recognizable artifacts of the ancient Egyptian world, following closely behind are the Abu Simbel temples in Southern Egypt, built over 3,000 years ago during the reign of King Ramses the Great.
+While the pyramids of Giza are perhaps the most recognizable artifacts of the ancient Egyptian world, following closely behind are the Abu Simbel temples in Southern Egypt, commissioned over 3,000 years ago by Pharaoh Ramses II.

 The Small Temple

 Just inside the entrance sits a large hall, supported by six pillars, each carved with the head of Hathor, as well as scenes showing the King and Queen making offerings to various other Egyptian gods.
-At the end of the large hall is a doorway, which leads to another room decorated with scenes of Ramses II and Nefertari with Egyptian gods.
-Further rooms illustrate similar Egyptian scenes.
+On the inner room’s back wall, reliefs show Nefertari being crowned by Isis and Hathor.

-Of course, over time, the temples stopped being used, eventually becoming covered by the dessert sand.
+Over time, the temples stopped being used, eventually becoming covered by the dessert sand.
 By the 6th century BC, the Great Temple was already covered in sand up to the knees of the statues, and both temples were eventually forgotten until rediscovered in the early nineteenth century.

-Abu Simbel was reportedly first rediscovered in 1813 by a Swiss scholar named Johann Ludwig Burckhardt.
-History says that as he was preparing to leave the area of Lake Nasser, by traveling down the Nile, Burckhardt came over the mountain and saw the front of the great temple, the rest of it having been buried in the sand.
+Abu Simbel was reportedly rediscovered in 1813 by a Swiss scholar, Johann Ludwig Burckhardt.
+History says that, as he was preparing to leave the area of Lake Nasser, by traveling down the Nile, Burckhardt came over the mountain and saw the front of the great temple, the rest of it having been buried in the sand up to the necks of the giant colossi.
 Burckhardt told his friend (Italian explorer Giovanni Belzoni) about the discovery, and Belzoni joined him at the site to help with the preliminary excavation.
 Despite all of their effort, the two were unable to dig out the entrance of the temple at that time.

 The Abu Simbel Temples Today

 Near the re-erected temples now stands a man made dome, which houses an exhibit of photographs, detailing the entire relocation.
-Now one of Egyptís most visited tourist attractions(complete with a sound and light show), this pair of temples have come to be called part of what is called the 'Nubian Monuments'.
+Now one of Egypt’s most visited tourist attractions(complete with a sound and light show), this pair of temples have come to be called part of what is called the 'Nubian Monuments'.